A free note-taking, document file and activity manager for GNU/Linux.

 In the download section the following items are available:

-- the .deb package to install MyNotex in Ubuntu, Debian and Debian-derived distributions;
+- the deb packages to install MyNotex in Debian, Ubuntu, Mint and other Debian-derived GNU/Linux distributions;

 - the source code of MyNotex and of the modified RichMemo component.

-Both 32 bit and 64 bit packages and executables of MyNotex are available.
+Both 32 bit and 64 bit deb and rpm packages of MyNotex are available.

 Go to download section